Aha43/InmetaCase/README.md

 # InmetaCase

-Case done for applying for a job at Inmeta.
+Case done applying for a job at Inmeta.